ATOMS AND QUANTA - 2022/3

 The learning and teaching methods include:

-lecture-based classes with accompanying tutorials as 3h/week for 11 weeks
+lecture-based classes with accompanying tutorials

-laboratory classes 20h overall, spread through the semester
+laboratory classes, spread through the semester

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.